Stock market woes raise a nagging fear: Is a recession near?

 Sometimes.
 Not always.

-Both the past two U.S. recessions overlapped with stock market sell-offs.
-The Dow Jones Industrial Average plunged nearly 32 percent in 2008 after the housing bubble burst.
-And it shed more than 5 percent in 2001 when the tech stock bubble burst.
+Both the previous two U.S. recessions overlapped with stock market sell-offs.
+The Dow plunged nearly 34 percent in 2008 after the housing bubble burst.
+And it shed about 7 percent in 2001 when the tech stock bubble burst.
 But stocks also declined in 2002 - a year when the U.S. economy expanded.

 The fact is that the stock market captures just a piece of the broader U.S. economy.
 Less than half of U.S. households even own any stock, according to New York University economist Edward Wolff.
 And more than 80 percent of the stock market's value is controlled by the richest 10 percent of households, according to his calculations.